Glen Rock State Forest Brisbane | Southern Queensland Country

 In summer, daytime temperatures in the area average 31°C and can exceed 40°C. The cooler months of the year, from April to September, are the best times to visit.

 Most rain falls during the summer months—thunderstorms are common.
-Check the weather forecast and local park conditions before setting out.
-Glen Rock can experience rapid changes in weather.
+Check the weather forecast and local park conditions before setting out as this area can experience rapid changes in weather.
 Watch out for late spring and summer thunderstorms, they can form suddenly over the ranges, bringing heavy rainfall and localised flash flooding.

 After heavy rain, the roads may become impassable with numerous creek crossings subject to flooding.
-Check Department of Transport and Main Roads (13 19 40) or with the RACQ for road conditions before setting out.
+Check Department of Transport and Main Roads (13 19 40) or for road conditions before setting out.

 Fire can be a threat during the summer months—check park alerts before planning your trip.